srobo/runbook/docs/teams/allocating-teams.md

 Once signup has closed, teams need to be informed they have a place in the year's competition.

 If possible, confirm places in batches before the deadline, rather than all at once after the deadline.
-This provides an insentive for signing up sooner, as it confirms places quicker, enabling team leaders to organise kickstart trips with more notice.
+This provides an incentive for signing up sooner, as it confirms places quicker, enabling team leaders to organise kickstart trips with more notice.

 The email should contain which [kickstart](./kickstart.md) event they've been allocated.
 If they cannot get their desired location, ask which they'd prefer.